ProTitleUSA · Dallas County & all of Texas

 O&E Report (Current Owner Search)

 The O&E — Ownership and Encumbrance — is the workhorse product.
 It covers the period from the day the current owner took title to today, which is usually all an investor or auction buyer needs to make a go/no-go call.
-Inside: the deed into the current owner, the current owner’s open mortgages and assignments, recorded judgments, lien filings, and a snapshot of the tax status pulled from Dallas County and the city.
+Inside: the deed into the current owner, every open mortgage and assignment, recorded judgments, lien filings, and a snapshot of tax status pulled from Dallas County and the city.

 Most institutional buyers run an O&E first; if anything looks off, they upgrade to a deeper scope before they ever submit a bid.
 It’s the single most ordered residential product on our Texas desk.